741 Colonel Ledyard Highway

 -Recognize Mount/Fort Decatur in the Plan of Conservation (POCD) as a historic resource with

-the long term goal of preserving the entire hill and site intact ultimately pursuing National
+the long-term goal of preserving the entire hill and site intact, ultimately pursuing National

 Historic Site status.

--Reintroducing historic district design guidelines into the zoning regulations and potentially
+-Reintroducing Historic District design guidelines into the zoning regulations, and potentially

 involving the Historic District Commission in planning reviews within those districts.